remotion-dev/remotion/packages/docs/docs/lambda/renderstillonlambda.md

 ### `timeoutInMilliseconds?`

-_optional, available from v2.6.2_

 A number describing how long the render may take to resolve all `delayRender()` calls before it times out.
 Default: `30000`

 ### `chromiumOptions?`

-_optional, available from v2.6.5_

 Allows you to set certain Chromium / Google Chrome flags.
 See: [Chromium flags](/docs/chromium-flags).